Place wine and Glühwein Gewürz (in infuser bag sealed with staples) into a large pot and heat to just before boiling point.

 Turn off heat, leaving spices to infuse in wine for 15 minutes.
 Take spice bag out of liquid and discard.

-Drain the syrup from the cherries, setting the syrup and cherries aside in separate bowls (check the cherries for any leftover pips and discard).
+Drain the syrup from both cherry jars, setting the syrup and cherries aside in separate bowls (check the cherries for any leftover pips and discard).

 Add 300ml of cherry syrup to Glühwein.

-Put 680g of cherries into a separate bowl and crush roughly with a potato masher or with a stick mixer and add to Gluhwein-cherry mix.
+Put half of the cherries into a separate bowl and crush roughly with a potato masher or with a stick mixer and add to Gluhwein-cherry mix.

 Mix Jamsetta with 3 tablespoons of sugar and slowly pour into Glühwein-cherry mix, while stirring.